-Hollywood celebrates strike end as actors get back to work
+Hollywood Celebrates Strike End As Actors Get Back To Work

-Hollywood celebrated Thursday after actors agreed to end a crippling months-long strike, kicking off a race to get the cameras rolling and salvage next year's movies and television shows.
+Los Angeles: Hollywood celebrated Thursday after actors ended a crippling months-long strike, kicking off a race to get the cameras rolling and salvage next year's movies and television shows.

 The Screen Actors Guild (SAG-AFTRA) called off its 118-day strike after reaching a tentative agreement with studios for a new contract including higher pay and protections against the use of artificial intelligence.

-While the deal needs to be ratified, and details of the contract have not yet been released, actors can return to making -- and promoting -- films with immediate effect.
+While the deal needs to be ratified, and details of the contract have not yet been released, actors can return to making -- and promoting -- films right away.

+"Effective immediately, all SAG-AFTRA members should fulfill their contractual obligations and return to work," the union said in a message to members Thursday.

-The deal comes just in time for studios to finish movies still pencilled in for next summer's blockbuster season, and some television shows can even be completed in time for spring.
+The deal comes just in time for studios to finish movies still penciled in for next summer's blockbuster season, and some television shows can even be completed in time for spring.

 "WE DID IT!!!" wrote actor Noah Schnapp, posting on Instagram an image of a screenplay for the final season of hit Netflix show "Stranger Things," which had to delay filming earlier this year.